 "Vendor" shall mean a party contracting with the City of Goleta.
 (Ord.
-09-12 § 3)
+09-12 § 3; Ord.
+20-06 § 1)

-3.05.030 Purchasing Officer-Powers and Duties.
+§ 3.05.030.
+Purchasing Officer-Powers and Duties.

 The duties of the Purchasing Officer may be combined with those duties of any other officer or position in the City.
-The Purchasing Officer shall be the City Manager or such other City employee designated by the City Manager to be the Purchasing Officer.
+The Purchasing Officer shall be the City Manager, or such other City employee designated by the City Manager to be the Purchasing Officer.
 The Purchasing Officer shall have the authority to:

-A. Ensure that the purchasing or contracting for needed City supplies, general services, equipment, and special equipment/supplies, which are not included within a construction contract or proposed specifications for a construction contract of a public work, is conducted in conformance with the terms and procedures prescribed in this chapter;

-B. Keep informed of current developments concerning purchasing, prices, market conditions, and new products;
+- A. Ensure that the purchasing or contracting for needed City supplies, general services, equipment, and special equipment/supplies, which are not included within a construction contract or proposed specifications for a construction contract of a public work, is conducted in conformance with the terms and procedures prescribed in this chapter; - B. Keep informed of current developments concerning purchasing, prices, market conditions, and new products; - C. Prescribe and maintain such forms as necessary for the proper operation of this purchasing system; - D. Ensure the inspection of all supplies, general services, and equipment purchased under this chapter; - E. Supervise the transfer of surplus and unused supplies and equipment or disposal of such; - F. Ensure that purchasing specifications are open and nonrestrictive to encourage full competition; and - G. Perform such other tasks as may be necessary for the proper conduct of purchasing of supplies, general services, and equipment.

+§ 3.05.040.
+Methods of Purchasing and Exceptions.

-C. Prescribe and maintain such forms as necessary for the proper operation of this purchasing system;
+The Purchasing Officer shall prescribe rules and procedures for the use of these purchasing methods.

-D. Ensure the inspection of all supplies, general services, and equipment purchased under this chapter;

-E. Supervise the transfer of surplus and unused supplies and equipment or sale or disposal of such;

-F. Ensure that purchasing specifications are open and nonrestrictive to encourage full competition; and

-G. Perform such other tasks as may be necessary for the proper conduct of purchasing of supplies, general services, and equipment.
-(Ord.
-09-12 § 3)

-3.05.040 Methods of Purchasing.

 All purchases must be made in accordance with the provisions of this chapter.
 Subject to the provisions of this chapter, except for petty cash purchases of goods, equipment or general services for an amount less than \$150.00, purchases shall be made through one of the following methods: written contract, purchase order, or City credit card transaction.
 The Purchasing Officer shall prescribe rules and procedures for the use of these purchasing methods.
-(Ord.
-09-12 § 3)
+The Purchasing Officer shall prescribe rules and procedures for the use of these purchasing methods.